SteveAtSentosa/sigfig-candidates/README.md

 * Location: Brazil (4 hours ahead of Pacific Time, flexible on working hours)
 * Language: English is very clear
 * Rate: $95/hr (seems like a little bit of room for negotiation)
-* Requires 2 weeks notice
+* Availble within 2 weeks of accepting position

 `Bottom Line`
 * One of my favorite candidates